MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 The post_messageAgeMax (aka **message_ttl**) option is used when publishing a message, as advice to the broker.
 Brokers discard messages which have exceeded their intended lifespan without delivering them.
 (0 means no maximum lifespan is given.)
+When posting to AMQP, this option sets the *x-message-ttl* property (but the latter is in milliseconds.)
+When posting to MQTT, this option sets the *MessageExpiryInterval* property.

 post_on_start